abhishekshah3010/PodcastSummarizer/README.md

 - Fine-tuning a Transformer-based summarization model to specifically handle podcast summaries using transcripts generated from an audio podcast.
 - The summarized transcript will then be published on a web app.
 - Technologies: AWS, Python, PyTorch, Tensorflow, HTML, CSS, JavaScript, ReactJS

+The project is still in progress and is expected to be complete by the end of November'23.